AidaDSP/AidaDSP.github.io/aida_dsp_stompbox.md

 them inside a pedal and you will forget about opening the Pc or installing your software to someone'else DAW.
 - Do you like the sound of some compressor presets that you use with your favourite plugin on your DAW?
 Together we can put them into a pedal, this will ease your job both while recording bands or during production, since the effect will be exactly in the position where it should be from the beginning
 - Are you a producer?
-It's easier to convince a musician to play through a stompbox since generally speaking they can be used together with their own instrumentation and is much easier for them to interface with it.
+It's easier to convince a musician to play through a stompbox since they can be used together with their own instrumentation and they already know how to deal with it.
 But a the same time helps you in keeping that particular sound idea that you have in mind without using a lot of plugins on your DAW later.

 ### Endless options and combinations